7 Most Unusual Festivals Found Only in Japan

 Location: Sensoji Temple, Tokyo

-For most people, crying babies can be annoying, not to mention enjoyable.
-But each year at Sensoji Temple in Tokyo, local parents bring their babies to take part in a crying contest, wishing to drive off demons so that kids can grow up happy and healthy.
+For most people, crying babies can be annoying, let alone enjoyable.
+But each year at Sensoji Temple in Tokyo, local parents bring their infants to participate in a crying contest, hoping to drive away demons and ensure their children grow up happy and healthy.

 Origin

-This is a centuries-old tradition said to have originated from a bizarre proverb "Naku ko wa sodatsu", meaning "Crying babies grow fat".
-Another reason for this festival is the belief that crying out loud helps drive away demons that would cause harm.
-Though neither of these works, people still make their babies cry on this special day.
+This centuries-old tradition is said to have originated from the bizarre saying "Naku ko wa sodatsu", which means "Crying babies grow fast".
+Another reason for the festival is the belief that crying loudly helps to scare away demons that would cause harm.
+Although neither of these works, locals still let their babies cry on this special day.

-During the festival, parents give their babies to sumo wrestlers who will then try everything to make the babies cry.
-The baby who cries fastest, longest and loudest is declared the winner.
-Various methods are used to get the babies, including pulling faces, making noises, and jiggling the babies.
-If they still don't cry, there's the referee to speed up the process.
+During this unique festival, parents hand their babies over to sumo wrestlers who will try their best to make the babies cry.
+Various methods are used to make the babies cry, including pulling faces, making noises, and jiggling the babies.
+Two babies compete in a short match, and the baby who cries fastest, longest, and loudest is declared the winner.
+Wrestlers lift the crying baby higher to amplify the blessing.

 Date: July 28 - 29